AliNisarAhmed/my-notes/Networks/ccna/05-EtherChannel.md

 ### ASW vs DSW

-Access Swtiches -> To which End hosts connect to Distrubution Layer Switches -> A SW that ccess layer switches connect to
+Access Swtiches -> To which End hosts connect to Distrubution Layer Switches -> A SW that access layer switches connect to

 # EtherChannel